 Youth can lead at day camps, adventures or project days during the year.
-They use their skills in group dynamics and presenting topics to campers attending the day camp, adventure or Project Day.
+They use their skills in group dynamics and presenting topics to campers.

 County ambassador programs

-Youth are given the opportunity to development leadership competencies by becoming a member of a County Ambassador program.
-Meeting monthly youth enhance their competencies in leadership while working with peers and adult advisors.
-Youth in these programs will build the competencies around organizations, respect and learning leadership.
+Youth can develop leadership competencies by becoming County Ambassador.
+Meeting monthly, youth become leaders as they work with peers and adult advisors.
+Youth in these programs build their skills with organizations, respect and leadership.

 4-H Council and 4-H Federation meetings